-perature response, Svalbard shows again the largest change, with a decrease in consecutive dry days duration and an increase in consecutive wet days duration of 0.3 days (per million km of sea ice loss) in CNRM-LR.
+An increase in extreme precipitation is also found over the peripheral Arctic regions.
+Nonetheless, the change in precipitation is smaller and less significant than the change in maximum surface air temperature.
+Furthermore, the response in extreme precipitation remains more restricted to the Arctic Ocean than the response in mean precipitation.
+Consistent with the temperature response, Svalbard shows again the largest change, with a decrease in consecutive dry days duration and an increase in consecutive wet days duration of 0.3 days (per million km of sea ice loss) in CNRM-LR.
 However, an increase in the magnitude of precipitation occurs in all the peripheral Arctic regions in all models.

 The increase in extreme precipitation is found in all the peripheral regions but is relatively small compared to internal climate variability.
 For the maximum surface air temperature, the signal exceeds the noise in the majority of the regions north of 60° N. Even if the two models (ECMWF and CNRM) experience different Arctic sea ice loss, both show a change (scaled by the amount of sea ice loss) relatively similar in maximum surface air temperature and precipitation, suggesting that the response over the peripheral Arctic regions evolves about linearly with respect to the amount of sea ice loss.
-This shows the minor importance of the role of the dynamical response in high latitudes, which tends to be non-linear (Petoukhov and Semenov, 2010), compared to the role of the thermodynamical response in summer.
-However, a stronger sea ice loss could produce a larger statistically significant response even when the response is scaled by the amount of sea ice loss.
+This shows the low importance of the role of the dynamical response, which tends to be non-linear (Petoukhov and Semenov, 2010), compared to the role of the thermodynamical response in high latitudes.
+However, a stronger sea ice loss probably produces a larger statistically significant response even when the response is scaled by the amount of sea ice loss.
 Finally, using a higher horizontal resolution does not considerably affect the response on extreme maximum surface temperature or precipitation.